-She leads by example to set a precedent for what can be accomplished in environmental STEAM programming when people from diverse communities are empowered to lead and are supported through advocacy and partnership by mainstream organizations.
+Together with an outstanding staff team and dedicated Board of Director, Sprinavasa leads by example to set a precedent for what can be accomplished in environmental and STEM institutions when people from diverse communities are empowered to lead and are supported through advocacy and partnership by mainstream organizations.

-When she isn't actively engaged in one of her professional roles, Sprinavasa is spending time with family gardening, traveling, catching up on her reading list and enjoying Portland culinary scene.
+When she isn't actively engaged in one of her professional roles, Sprinavasa is spending time with family and friends, gardening, traveling, catching up on her reading list and re-grounding in nature.